 Singapore Layover Guide: Botanic Gardens to JB on a Budget

-Here’s how I turned a simple layover into a mini Singapore adventure, saw the Botanic Gardens, explored a local hood near Lavender MRT, and still made it to Johor Bahru (JB) to meet a friend, all in less than 24 hours.
+Here’s how I turned a simple layover into a mini adventure, explored Singapore Botanic Gardens, wandered through local gems near Lavender MRT, and crossed the border to Johor Bahru (JB) hours without blowing my wallet.

 Landed in Singapore: 8 PM Arrival from Phu Quoc